ONSgeo/geospatial-training/_docs/make_a_good_map.md

 # How To Make A Good Map

+## Disclaimer: Work in Progress!
+This course currently in development.
+Please note that content may change and some parts are currently incomplete.
+However, we hope you find this resource useful, even in its current state.

 ## Course Summary
 ### Introduction
 This course introduces users to the best practice around mapping for a statistical context.
 We'll introduce the most common types of maps used to presentati statistics, and will provide guidance on what to think about when making a statistical map to ensure you make a clean, accurate and informative map.